for-trancer/ChatBox/README.md

 ## Screenshots

-Include screenshots or images to give users a visual preview of your ChatBox platform
+Include screenshots or images to give users a visual preview of The ChatBox platform

 ### Global Chat
 The **Global Chat** feature in ChatBox allows users to engage in real-time conversations with a diverse community of users from around the world.
 It provides a platform for open discussions, sharing ideas, and making new friends.
 Users can send and receive text messages